chadhammond01/Azure_ELK_Project/README.md

 ---
 ### Description of the Topology

-The files in this repository were used to configure the network in Azure as depicted below.
+The files in this repository were used to configure the IaC network in Azure as depicted below.

 ![Network Diagram](Diagrams/Azure%20Network%20Diagram.PNG)